Will we definitely see wildlife?

 Is it safe for children?

 The simple answer is yes, children of all ages love it.
-We carry children right down to babies in arms and have lifejackets to fit them all.
-However on some days we might impose a minimum age restriction depending on the sea state and weather forecast.
+We carry children right down to the age of 3 and have lifejackets/waterproofs to fit them all.
 Our biggest concern for little ones is wind chill so please make sure that they are wrapped up.

 What if I feel unwell or have a panic attack?